prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 > You must specify the `id` prop when defining new Nodes with `<Element />` inside a User Component

 We call these linked nodes since they are linked to another Node via an arbitary `id`.
-In this case, the `Text` node is linked to `Hero`'s node via its "title" id.
+In this case, the `Text` node is linked to `Hero`'s node via its "title_text" id.

 ### Linked nodes vs Child nodes